Meet Haig Mardirosian

 Mardirosian has been broadcast in live and recorded performances on major global outlets like Northwest German Radio, West German Radio and TV, Belgian Radio, New York’s WQXR and American Public Media.
 He has performed live broadcast concerts from Harvard University's Busch-Reisinger Museum for Public Radio.
 His own compositions, published by leading presses, have been performed at the Berlin Festival, the University of San Francisco, the National Gallery of Art, and heard on ABC-TV, the Voice of America, PBS and the BBC.
 With over 700 recitals to his credit, Mardirosian has also appeared throughout North America and Europe including a concert tour of Switzerland funded by a Swiss-American Cultural Exchange Partner Grant with Ensemble Corund of Luzerne.

-Prior to his appointment at The University of Tampa in 2009, Mardirosian served 33 years as professor of music at American University in Washington, DC, and was senior vice provost and dean of Academic Affairs.
+Professional and Community Activities: Prior to his appointment at The University of Tampa in 2009, Mardirosian served 33 years as professor of music at American University in Washington, DC, and was senior vice provost and dean of Academic Affairs.
 He was in national leadership in various organizations concerned with General Education including a board membership with the Council for the Administration of General and Liberal Studies and he has presented frequently at conferences on General Education, First-Year Programming and Retention.

 While in Washington, he was also organist and choirmaster of the Church of the Ascension and Saint Agnes, a place known nationally for its professional choral program and high standard of music.